valentingarnier/valentingarnier.github.io/index.md

 <iframe src="assets/histogram_distances_airports.html" width="100%" height="500" frameborder="0" style="border:0" allowfullscreen></iframe>

 We see that our estimation works well, indeed most check-ins before and after a long distance trip are usually close to airports.
 However we see there are some outliers after 1000km which are very far from airports for their long-distance trips.
-After analyzing those we realize they are mainly a few trips to really remote part of the world such as Antarctica and the Arctic and some remote islands without large airports.
+After analysing those we realize they are mainly a few trips to really remote part of the world such as Antarctica and the Arctic and some remote islands without large airports.
 Because these represent only a small proportion of detected trips, we safely ignore them.

 After doing this we get the information for 24'243 trips made by plane between 606 airports worldwide.